Douglas County DUI Defense Attorney

 That is why anyone convicted of a first-time DUI will be subject to:

-- Mandatory 24 hour jail time, in addition to between a 10-day to 1-year sentence
+- Mandatory 24-hour jail time, in addition to a 10-day to 1-year sentence

 - 40 hours of community service